2026 Entry Period Is Open — Send in Your Submissions Today!

 Judging

 Judges are needed!
 Please contact the WCM Executive Director at exec@wisconsincommunitymedia.com if you want to judge this year.
-All judge slots plus a few extras, need to be filled by the first week of January, 2024.
+All judge slots plus a few extras, need to be filled by the first week of January, 2026.
 We need amateur community producers, PEG media professionals, LPFM radio amateurs, radio professionals, and media professionals (of any kind) working outside the PEG field to make up our judging panels.
-Each panel typically views between 12 - 15 programs.

 Eligibility